jesscmoore/cow_quote/README.md

 Required packages:

-- fortune - package of quotes
+- `fortune` - package of quotes
-- cowsay - package comprising cowsay and cowthink which render text as speech or thought bubble of random animal
+- `cowsay` - package comprising cowsay and cowthink which render text as speech or thought bubble of random animal

 Quote data sources:

 - fortune
 - quotes db (requires quote_engine repo to run quotes db in docker container)
-- ~/quotes.json
+- `$QUOTE_FILE` specified in `cow_quote.sh` (for format use template `quote_template.json`)

 Quotes db is the default quote source if own quote type is selected.
-However, defaults to source quote from fortune if quotes db fetch command get_quote not found, or if quote json selected and file not found.
+However, `cow_quote.sh` defaults to source the quote from fortune if quotes db fetch command `get_quote` not found, or if quote json selected and file not found.

 ## Install